erjiale/ravenous-website/README.md

 # ravenous-website
 Spring break 2019 3rd day bootcamp

+● Built a single-page food-querying web application using HTML, CSS, and JavaScript. <br/>
+● Implemented a search bar that takes a food keyword and the user’s geolocation to search Yelp with React.js and Yelp API.

 <h3>Running the website</h3>
 1) Download all the files. <br/>
 2) In your terminal, go to the directory of where the files are stored. <br/>